alephium/docs/docs/ralph/getting-started.md

 // Private function, which can only be called inside the contract fn foo() -> ()

-// Function take 1 parameter and have no return values fn foo(a: U256) -> ()
+// Function takes 1 parameter and has no return values fn foo(a: U256) -> ()

-// Function take 2 parameters and return 1 value
+// Function takes 2 parameters and returns 1 value
 fn foo(a: U256, b: Boolean) -> U256

-// Function take 2 parameters and return multiple values fn foo(a: U256, b: Boolean) -> (U256, ByteVec, Address)
+// Function takes 2 parameters and returns multiple values fn foo(a: U256, b: Boolean) -> (U256, ByteVec, Address)
 ```

-### Local Variable Definitions
+### Local Variables

 A function cannot have duplicate variable definitions, and the variable name in the function cannot be the same as the contract field name.